Kallya/plane-enjoyers/README.md

 ```python3
 orig_max_flow_val, R  =  model.get_intermediate_residual_graph(G, sources, sinks, nx.flow.preflow_push)
 ```
 4. Apply the algorithm to get the capacity changes and the new modified residual graph using *algorithm::distribute_budget* or *algorithm::distribute_budget_fair* (you can use different *edge_select_func* and *edge_func* - see the comments for more details).
-Note that the original residual graph is not modified, so you can reuse the original intermediate residual graph (ie. start from this step for multiple calculations).
+Note that the original residual graph is not modified.
 ```python3
 dist, R_c  =  algorithm.distribute_budget_fair(R, 1000, edge_func=te.get_guaranteed_edges, edge_select_func=ag.get_edge_and_cap_inc_by_ev)
 ```